-Where a staff member reasonably suspects a student has suffered, is suffering or is at unacceptable risk of suffering significant harm, due to sexual, physical, emotional/psychological abuse or neglect and may not have a parent able and willing to protect the student from the harm, then the staff member must make a written report of the concerns to the Principal using the Student Protection pathway via a Record of Concern within the SPCMS who in turn must immediately forward the State Authority Report (SAR) to Child Safety Services - Regional Intake Service.
+Where a staff member reasonably suspects a student has suffered, is suffering or is at unacceptable risk of suffering significant harm, due to sexual, physical, emotional/psychological abuse or neglect and may not have a parent able and willing to protect the student from the harm, then the staff member must make a written report of the concerns to the Principal using the Student Protection pathway via a Record of Concern within the Engage - SP ROC reporting pathway, who in turn must immediately forward the State Authority Report (SAR) to Child Safety Services - Regional Intake Service.
 See Flowchart 3.